gmacario/gmacario.github.io/_posts/2015-03-22-inspecting-yun-linux-configuration.md

 root@Arduino:~#
 ```

-Once you have successfully loged into your Yun, you may inspect the software configuration of the [Linino](http://www.linino.org/) Linux distribution running on the Atheros AR 9331 chipset.
+Once you have successfully logged into your YUN, you may inspect the software configuration of the [Linino](http://www.linino.org/) Linux distribution running on the Atheros AR 9331 chipset.

 ### cat /proc/cpuinfo